Judicial winding-up of a business

 The court has the possibility to revert to the common rules of judicial liquidation at any time if the liquidator discovers the existence of a real estate asset.

-He must then file it with the registry of the court on which the business depends.
+He must then file it with the registry of the court on which the business depends according to the activity carried out:

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-In order to request the opening of winding-up proceedings, the director must complete the request for the opening of winding-up proceedings.
+In order to request the opening of winding-up proceedings, the director must complete an application for the opening of winding-up proceedings.

 Form of application for judicial redress or liquidation